Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 Five Cents

-The 2.4x gap between reported ROAS and actual purchase ROAS in this case file is not extreme.
+The 2.4x gap between claimed ROAS and actual purchase ROAS in this case file is not extreme.
 I have seen the gap larger.
-I have seen accounts where the reported ROAS was twice the actual purchase ROAS for two years.
-The board read the dashboard.
-The agency read the dashboard.
-The CFO read the agency report.
-Nobody read the conversion-goal grouping.
+I have seen accounts where the claimed ROAS was twice the actual purchase ROAS for two years.
+The board assess the dashboard.
+The agency assess the dashboard.
+The CFO assess the agency summary.
+Nobody assess the conversion-goal grouping.
 The whole apparatus had been built to make a single number the deliverable, and the single number was upstream of where the truth lived.

 What the case file is for: if you have not opened the conversion-goal grouping in the last quarter, open it now.
-Read what events are inside the primary goal.
-Read what value parameters are attached.
+Open what events are inside the primary goal.
+Open what value parameters are attached.
 If add-to-cart is in there with a cart-value parameter, you have this case file.
-The Conversion Second Opinion is the formal version of the read.
+The Conversion Audit is the formal version of the assessment.
 The informal version takes ten minutes and is free.

 Stan Tscherenkow · Marketing Atlas · 2026-05-07